vibecamp/vibecamp-web/README.md

 ```
 (from `back-end/`; you could also run `back-end/index.ts` from the root directory)

-> Note: The `DB_CONNECTION_STRING` set in production is local to render.com's internal servers.
+> Note: The `DB_CONNECTION_STRING` set in production is internal to render.com's servers.
 For local development, you'll need to get the "External Database URL" from the db on render.com and use that instead

 To run the front-end locally you'll need Node installed, and you'll need to do an `npm install` from within the `front-end/` directory.